Texas Republicans aim for final passage of redistricting after California Democrats’ counterpunch

 AUSTIN, Texas (AP) — Texas Republicans were aiming Friday to give final passage to an unprecedented mid-decade redraw of the state’s congressional map and send it to Gov. Greg Abbott’s desk for final approval ahead of the 2026 elections.

-Debate in the GOP-controlled Senate could last for hours, but it was expected to proceed more smoothly than the fiery showdown in the House that ignited a broader, state-by-state redistricting battle, with governors from both parties vowing to redraw their congressional lines.
+Debate in the GOP-controlled Senate stretched into Friday afternoon, as Democrats attempted to delay the bill’s passage.
+Still, the proceedings remained far more subdued than the fiery showdown in the House that sparked a broader, state-by-state redistricting battle, with governors from both parties pledging to redraw their congressional maps.

-That move came a day after Texas Republicans advanced their own redrawn map to pad their House majority by the same number of seats at the urging of President Donald Trump.
+Democrats spent hours pressing state Sen. Phil King, the measure's sponsor, on the legality of the proposal, with many alleging that the redrawn districts violated the Voting Rights Act by diluting voters’ influence based on race — an accusation King vehemently denied.

-California Gov. Gavin Newsom, who had rallied Democrats in his state to counter Texas’ initial moves, quickly signed the special election bill on Thursday.
+California Gov. Gavin Newsom, who rallied Democrats in his state to counter Texas’ initial moves, quickly signed the special election bill.
 If Republicans in Texas finalize their map Friday, Abbott is expected to follow suit.

-The back-and-forth between the two states marks the starkest escalation yet in the emerging redistricting war, with both parties openly redrawing congressional lines to lock in power ahead of the 2026 elections.
+The back-and-forth between the two states marks the starkest escalation yet in an emerging redistricting war, with both parties openly redrawing congressional lines to lock in power ahead of the 2026 midterm elections.

+Abbott on Friday called California's redistricting “a joke” and said that while Texas' new map is constitutional, he claimed California's would be overturned.

+Newsom said Thursday that the measure “is a reaction to an assault on our democracy in Texas,” and pledged a campaign that would reach out to Democrats, Republicans and independent voters.

-“This is not something six weeks ago that I ever imagined that I’d be doing,” Newsom said at a news conference Thursday, pledging a campaign for the measure that would reach out to Democrats, Republicans and independent voters.
-“This is a reaction to an assault on our democracy in Texas.”
+“This is not something six weeks ago that I ever imagined that I’d be doing,” he said.

-California Republicans have sued and called for a federal investigation into the plan.
+California Republicans have sued and called for a federal investigation.
 They promise to fight the measure at the ballot box as well.

 “You move forward fighting fire with fire and what happens?”
 Gallagher asked.
 “You burn it all down.”